macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 61: November 11, 2018

+**Today's Progress**: #R3D61 Time to work on my FCC Technical Documentation Page.
+Time for JS kata today : "Mumbling", "Speed Control" & "A Rule of Divisibility by 7" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 2,770 @ Codewars - 0 hours of study

 ## Day 60: November 10, 2018

-**Today's Progress**: #R3D58 Finished the Forum today and travelling back home.
+**Today's Progress**: #R3D60 Finished the Forum today and travelling back home.
 Too tired to complete more than one kata : "Highest and Lowest" #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 2,802 @ Codewars - 0 hours of study

 ## Day 59: November 9, 2018

-**Today's Progress**: #R3D58 Still the Market Forum 2018 in Athens.
+**Today's Progress**: #R3D59 Still the Market Forum 2018 in Athens.
 Only one kata today : "Two to One" #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 2,808 @ Codewars - 0 hours of study

 ## Day 58: November 8, 2018

-**Today's Progress**: #R3D58 Very busy day suporting the Market Forum 2018.
+**Today's Progress**: #R3D58 Very busy day supporting the Market Forum 2018.
 Minimal JS practice with kata: "Number of People in the Bus" & "Vowel Count" #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 2,812 @ Codewars - 0 hours of study